LQ2-apostrophe/Facebook-URL-fix/README.md

 Thanks [Custom Icon Design](http://www.customicondesign.com/) for the wrench icon used in the icon of this extension.

-## News!
+## Note
 A new extension focusing on fixing Facebook URLs (like this) is being written, with a completely different mechanism.
-It is **Blue Neutralization**.

 New updates to *Facebook URL fix* will not change the main mechanism derived from *Query stripper*.

 ## Features
 - Removes unnecessary query parameters from Facebook URLs